 Most software teams these days follow an Agile methodology, or some variant thereof.
 We’d make the case that much can be achieved by simply including a representative of the sales or marketing division in your morning stand-up or bi-weekly sprint meetings, rather than just sending in customer stories.
 This can be a simple but very effective way of keeping all parties focused on common goals.

-One of the areas in which marketing teams can provide the most support is in building clear user personas, conducting focus groups and getting a precise idea of what the product needs to be - before the product goes into development.
+One of the areas in which marketing teams can provide the most support is in building clear user personas, conducting focus groups, and getting a precise idea of what the product needs to be - before the product goes into development.
 This is particularly important when building healthcare software.
 In order to succeed, healthcare software products must be carefully integrated into the workflows of a wide range of clinical users.

 As Didier Thizy of Macadamian puts it, “Software teams don’t always realize the extent to which requirements depend on the specialization or generality of the clinical users.
 A general practitioner, for example, will not have the same requirements as a physician specializing in cardiology.”

 In fact, building products around buyer personas can be a highly effective way to build a great product while simultaneously developing a convincing marketing strategy.
 For instance, creating specific use case scenarios for each buyer persona - and asking for feedback from real-world users - not only helps developers optimize software usability.
-Those same use cases can form the basis of highly effective video content, online case studies or social media narratives, which will resonate effectively with your market.
+Those same use cases can form the basis of highly effective video content, online case studies, or social media narratives, which will resonate effectively with your market.

 Similarly, involving both developers and marketing professionals to work closely with potential customers to model business processes is critical to building software that customers will actually use.
-In healthcare software, there is a growing trend towards building products that address only one customer problem to meeting “a wider range of needs across the hospital or health system in the face of increasing competition”, writes Jeff Lash of Sirius Decisions.”
+In healthcare software, there is a growing trend toward building products that address only one customer problem to meet, “a wider range of needs across the hospital or health system in the face of increasing competition”, writes Jeff Lash of Sirius Decisions.”

 Mapping software to the business process models will create user-friendly products, keep ahead of your competitors, and also help both sales and marketing team members fully understand the usage of the software and know the product inside and out.

 Software development teams are always mindful of software verification - testing the software for technical issues, fixing bugs, and ensuring compatibility on multiple platforms and hardware set-ups.
-However, we’d make the case within the healthcare industry, validation of the software in real-world use is even more critical than technical benchmarking.
-Users may be more likely to forgive a crash or bug than they are a software that fails to take into account issues like tight time restrictions in clinical settings.
+However, we’d make the case within the healthcare industry, that validation of the software in real-world use is even more critical than technical benchmarking.
+Users may be more likely to forgive a crash or bug than they are software that fails to take into account issues like tight time restrictions in clinical settings.
 Looping in marketing to gather user feedback and conducting ongoing product iterations can be invaluable for keeping your product in line with the changing needs of your users.

 If alignment between marketing and development is currently a struggle, it would be worth considering building teams around a product or even a buyer persona, instead of separating your personnel into technical and commercial roles.
-To keep all concerned focused on end-user needs, you can consider rotating customer support throughout both teams, or setting up communication channels between QA, marketing and support.
+To keep all concerned focused on end-user needs, you can consider rotating customer support throughout both teams, or setting up communication channels between QA, marketing, and support.